The network security landscape is always changing.

 Employee behavior at every level of the organization should be guided by a security policy.
 This is your method of setting clear parameters for external drives, password protection, and account usage.

 Since security policies generally get glanced over by employees, try to increase comprehension and awareness through security updates and regular training.

-On a weekly basis, consider highlighting portions of your policy and relate them to real world issues.
+On a weekly basis, consider highlighting portions of your policy and relating them to real-world issues.
 Offering advice and the proper manner of handling the situation ensures your employees understand what to do and what’s at stake.

 In 2015, Rogers Communications faced a social engineering breach from someone impersonating IT to gain login information.
 Had the employee who shared information been aware of these attacks or a policy been laid out, the situation could have been avoided.

 In-person training, preferably behavioral-based testing, might help to be a core component of your policy.
 To affect real change in how people behave, they need real-world exercises on how to act when it comes to technology.